uberVelocity/distributed-spark-for-scalable-smart-homes/sensors/README.md

-# Sensors
+# Appliances

-TODO explain what the idea is behind the sensors and how to set one up
+TODO explain what the idea is behind the appliances and how to set one up